markdoliner/flickrmirrorer/README.md

 Changes
 =======
+2018-06-02
+- Support for nested collections and empty collections.

 2017-01-02
 - Don't warn about downloading videos if they've already been downloaded.
 - Unknown files are no longer deleted by default.